How to Fix Embedded Videos Not Playing in Google Chrome

 - Click Clear Data at the bottom.

 Now, open Chrome and check if the videos are playing well.

-Note: Clearing cookies will sign you out of most websites which need log in.
+Note: Clearing cookies will sign you out of most websites that need log-in.

 Method 2: Update Google Chrome

-Updates fix bugs and mostly resolve web videos playing issues.
+Updates fix bugs and mostly resolve web video playing issues.
 Ensure that you are using updated Chrome and Flash player.

 Steps to update Chrome:

-Open menu icon in Chrome browser and click Settings.
+- Open the menu icon in Chrome browser and click Settings.

 Method 3: Update Adobe Flash Player